petersonjonath/personalwebpage/writing.md

 ---

-“Death and Deep Reading: The Controversy of Kāśīmaraṇa.” (in progress)

 “The Loves of Others: The Poetics of Hindu-Muslim Romance in Mughal Benares.” (in progress)

 “Hermeneutics of Hierarchy: Taptamudrā and the Question of Śūdra Liberation.” *New Explorations in South